Axitya-767/Email_Threat_Detection/README.md

 When you prompt your AI coding tool to build your real component, **always include these 5 things** or the output will drift from the shared contract:

-1. Reference the exact field(s) you're consuming (from the table above) — paste the relevant snippet of `analysis_mock.json`, don't describe it from memory.
+1. Reference the exact field(s) you're consuming (from the table above) — paste the relevant snippet of the mock JSON, don't describe it from memory.
-2. State you only use the `data` prop — no fetching, no new global state.
+2. State you use the `data` prop (and `masked`, if your component shows anything sensitive — e.g. sender name/email/domain) — no fetching, no new global state.
+If you're building `PrivacyToggle`, also mention `setMasked`.
 3. State to use the existing dark theme tokens from `tailwind.config.js` (surface/border/text/accent) — don't let it invent new colors.
 4. State to match the existing card shell conventions (rounded-lg, border-muted, bg-surface) already used in the stub, so it stays visually consistent in the grid.
 5. State explicitly not to touch `app/page.js` or any other component file.